LW2904/basic-steambot/README.md

 ```
 *Note: semicolons in JS are a funny affair, but the rule of thumb is that you can omit them all as long as all statements are followed by a line break - which is what I'm doing here.*

-We now have an anonymous connection to steam, which we could use to obtain data like steam profiles, or steam store information.
+With the above code, we would have an anonymous connection to steam, which we could use to obtain data like steam profiles, or steam store information - anything you could do without an account.
 The next step is logging into an actual account (our bot), but let's first go over the key parts of the above code:

 ### require('steam-user')
 *Require* is a NodeJS-native function which loads a module, in this case it loads `steam-user`.
-These modules are a key part of NodeJS, and while you can write them yourself, millions of them can be found online and via the Node Package Manager (NPM). `steam-user` is a public module which can be downloaded and installed using NPM:
+These modules are a key part of NodeJS, and while you can write them yourself, millions of them can be found and installed via the Node Package Manager ([NPM](https://www.npmjs.com/)). `steam-user` is a public module which can be downloaded and installed using NPM:
 `npm install -g steam-user` *The -g tag installs this module globally, omit it if you want the module to be installed locally.*

 That module has a set of *methods* and *properties* as described in it's [documentation](https://github.com/DoctorMcKay/node-steam-user#steamuser) and is our 'gateway' to steam.
 It was created and is maintained by [DoctorMcKay](https://github.com/DoctorMcKay).

-Using the modules constructor function, we then initialize an 'empty' SteamUser as `client`, which - in the future - will be our bot.
+Using the modules constructor function, we initialize an 'empty' SteamUser object as `client`, which - in the future - will be our bot.

 ### Callbacks